azeemh/multiretention/readme.md

 Furthermore it's built with future extensibility in mind, allowing for HTML table functions by viewing the source, allowing calculations per set of offers etc on a dynamically created table, - or more simply by summing all the values in a column etc.

+Uses tablesorting by Stuart Langridge -- if you want to extend it or use it for your own projects goto(https://www.kryogenix.org/code/browser/sorttable/#payforwork).

-Addtional JQuery features such as table sorting and CSV and Excel export to come.
+Additional features such as CSV and Excel export to come.